OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:25

-He said to them, “Then render to Caesar the things that are Caesar’s, and to God the things that are God’s.”
+He replied, “Then give back to Caesar what belongs to Caesar, and to God what belongs to God.”

 ## Luke 20:26